 - Project rotation and job enrichment

-Additionally, you’ll need to provide your employees with the opportunity to take on tasks or switch roles that help them grow their skills and find value in their work.
-By promoting from within, you’ll continue to grow company loyalty and promote a culture of learning and growth.
+Additionally, you'll need to provide your employees with the opportunity to take on tasks or switch roles that help them grow their skills and find value in their work.
+By focusing on employee growth, you'll continue to boost company loyalty and promote a culture of learning.

 Offer employee-specific training